David Leavitt (banker): Biography

-For his role in averting the bond collapse, and allowing construction of the Illinois and Michigan Canal to the growing city of Chicago, city elders ultimately named Leavitt Street after the New York financier.
+For Leavitt's role in averting the bond collapse, and allowing construction of the Illinois and Michigan Canal to the growing city of Chicago, city elders ultimately named Leavitt Street after him.
 At the opening of the canal in April 1848, Leavitt - and the only other trustee of the canal's bondholders who had personally intervened to float the $1.6 million loan to complete the project - were feted at the opening ceremonies.

 Leavitt acted as financier through the decades for other banks and financing packages.
 He served as Receiver of the North American Trust and Banking Company.
 In 1857, during another financial panic which swept the markets, Leavitt took to the steps of the American Exchange Bank building, where he addressed depositors, assuring them the institution would meet its obligations and stemming a run on the bank.
 By 1861, when The Merchants' and Bankers' Almanac was published by Bankers' Magazine, the portrait of David Leavitt, along with those of George Peabody, Albert Gallatin, Erastus Corning, and Stephen Girard, graced the periodical's cover.

 Leavitt later built a 300 acre estate called Brookside in the Massachusetts Berkshires at Great Barrington, Massachusetts, where he established a gallery for his growing art collection, especially the works of Emanuel Leutze, from whom Leavitt had commissioned The Battle of Monmouth.
 Leavitt was also painted in a portrait during his lifetime by the artist Francis Bicknell Carpenter.
 During his time in Massachusetts, Leavitt was chosen president of the Housatonic Railroad.
 At the outbreak of the Civil War, Leavitt was named permanent chairman of Great Barrington's committee to aid the Union effort.
 At the meeting, chairman Leavitt "proclaimed himself willing to contribute his means and, if necessary, his person, to the holy cause".